 Physics 50 Fitting Page

-Select a comma-separated values file with the following format.
-You may use either commas or tabs as the delimiter between columns.
-The first row of the CSV file must hold the column labels, which are then used to label the x and y axes.
+Paste data from your spreadsheet into the text box at left.
+The first row must hold the column labels, which are then used to label the x and y axes.
 You may surround algebraic variables and Greek letters with dollar signs; e.g., $\theta$ (°) or $L$ (cm) or $T^2$ (s$^2$) or $L_{\rm string}$ (cm).
 Some characters are special and need to be escaped with a leading backslash, including #.
 If you run into trouble, try removing non alphanumeric characters from your column labels.

 xlabelylabely uncertainties